-- briefly: causes a single swipe of the wipers without washer fluid. - a quick pull and hold: the wipers will swipe three times with washer fluid. - a long pull and hold: the wipers and washer fluid will be activated for up to ten seconds.
+- a quick pull and hold: the wipers will swipe three times with washer fluid. - a long pull and hold: the wipers and washer fluid will be activated for up to ten seconds.

 Courtesy wipe feature: One extra wipe will occur a few seconds after washing the front window to clear any excess washer fluid remaining on the windshield.